-Payment Services Directive 3 (PSD3): The gateway needs to follow these new regulations on payment authentication if you accept payments in the European Union (EU).
+Payment Services Directive 3 (PSD3): If you accept payments in the European Union (EU), your gateway needs to follow these new regulations on payment authentication.
 However, they haven’t been implemented yet, which means that Payment Services Directive 2 (PSD2) and Strong Customer Authentication (SCA) still apply.

 General Data Protection Regulation (GDPR): This regulation ensures that personal data is only used for purposes for which the customer has consented.
 Businesses must follow the GDPR to accept payments in the EU.

-There are a few things to keep in mind if you accept international payments.
-First, it's essential to ensure your gateway can accommodate this.
-You can accept international payments through cross-border transactions or local acquiring, which tends to offer higher authorization rates.
+If you accept international payments, you must ensure your payment gateway can accommodate this.
+Your options are through cross-border transactions or local acquiring, which offers higher authorisation rates.

-Another critical aspect of accepting international payments is offering your customers' preferred payment methods.
-That's why you need to make sure your gateway provides the payment methods you need.
+You also need to ensure your gateway offers the payment methods your customers want.
+This is a critical aspect of enhancing the customer experience.
 It could also be relevant to check if the gateway can accept foreign currencies and the associated fees for your international payments.

 Do you want to enhance your payments?
 Discover more about what it means to accept payments with Adyen.